 Why you should do an Early Help Assessment

 To begin with, you need to identify if the child or young person and their family, needs extra support.

-An EHA might be needed when there are early indications that things are not going well, Early Help is about engaging a child, young person, parent or family in a conversation about how to get things going well again:
+An EHA might be needed when there are early indications that things are not going well.
+Early help engages a conversation about getting things going well again with a child, young person, parent or family:

 Applying a whole family Early Help approach in the assessment means that: